YSL Records racketeering trial: Arrest of defense attorney

+Defense attorney accuses judge of secret meeting with prosecutors, judge holds him in contempt

 On June 10, Steel revealed in the courtroom that he found out that Glanville allegedly had a secret ex-parte meeting with prosecutors, along with a key witness named Lil Woody and his lawyer, Kayla Bumpus, early that morning.
-Steel asked Glanville why he was not told about the meeting, to which Glanville asked him to reveal who told him this information.
-Steel refused to reveal his source of information, citing the common law doctrine attorney–client privilege as a reason to not tell Glanville, to which Glanville disagreed and had him taken into custody.
+Steel asked Glanville why he was not told about the meeting, in response to which Glanville asked him to reveal who told him this information.
+Steel refused to reveal his source of information, citing the common law doctrine attorney–client privilege as a reason to not tell Glanville.
+Glanville disagreed with that assessment and had Steel taken into custody.
 Nearly an hour later, Steel was brought back into the courtroom and still declined to answer Glanville's question.
 Glanville then held him in contempt of court and sentenced him to 10 weekends in jail, which would have started on June 14 and ended on August 18.
 Steel filed a motion on the same day to appeal the ruling, which was granted and approved.
-He then filed another motion for Glanville to recuse himself as he believed that the judge was "acting unethical" and "morphed" into the prosecutor.
-Glanville denied the motion and the trial was paused on July 1 until a higher court ruled on the recusal.
-Exactly two weeks later, Glanville was recused from the trial.
-The trial then resumed under the direction of Shukura L. Ingram, who recused herself three days later due to "an improper relationship between a defendant and one of her former deputies" that caused a conflict of interest that involved her.
-Paige Reese Whitaker was then assigned to the case and presided over it until it officially ended.
-On September 30, Whitaker chastised Love due to her allegedly mishandling a witness, stating that she appeared to be "purposefully [hiding] the ball to the extent you possibly can, for as long as you possibly can... unless it's just that you are so unorganized that you are throwing this case together as you try it".
-This came after Love asked a witness to authenticate a document immediately after Whitaker had allowed her to show the document to the witness on the condition that the witness should not be asked to authenticate the document.